BrianSward/301-part1/README.md

 Start time: 2:00

-Finish time:
+Finish time: 4:15

-Actual time needed to complete:
+Actual time needed to complete: About an hour, I took breaks and helped classmates during the time